skybet/skybet.github.io/_posts/2016-02-02-how-we-release-so-frequently.md

 That last point is pretty important.
 If we're not sure a new feature can take the strain of all of our customers hitting it at once, we can release to a small fraction of our customers first and monitor its performance.

-We assign each new session a random number between 1 and 100 and store it in a long-lived cookie; using that number to seperate the sessions into groups.
+We assign each new session a random number between 1 and 100 and store it in a long-lived cookie; using that number to separate the sessions into groups.
 If we had, for example:

 * `1-10: risky-new-feature`
 * `11-100: control`